Marathon recovery: It's just as important as training.

-Refuel and replenish
+Refuel and replenish.

 If you're anything like me, you're probably not super hungry immediately after a long run or race.
 However, it's important to replenish lost nutrients ASAP after a hard effort, so do your best to get something in your system, such as a protein shake or even something as simple as chocolate milk, which has the perfect carbs-to-protein ratio for recovery.
 After you've freshened up and showered, you'll likely find your appetite has made a comeback, so you can head out for that post-run brunch or burger.

-Stretch out (on the bed, too)
+Stretch out (on the bed, too).

 Later on, when you're back home, you can take other steps to help your body with the recovery process, whether it's stretching, foam rolling sore muscles, or taking a relaxing bubble bath with Epsom salts.
 Many people also underestimate the power and importance of getting enough sleep.
-One of my favorite recovery methods is taking an afternoon nap — if your lifestyle allows the time, go for it, especially if you had an early wake-up call before the race.
+One of my favourite recovery methods is taking an afternoon nap — if your lifestyle allows the time, go for it, especially if you had an early wake-up call before the race.

-Don't skip the recovery period
+Don't skip the recovery period.